 |System(s): Sega Hang-On hardware, Sega Master System, MSX, PC-88|

-Hang-On (ハングオン) is a 1985 arcade game developed by Sega AM2.
+Hang-On (ハングオン) is a 1985 arcade game developed by Studio 128.
 One of Yu Suzuki's designs, Hang-On is notable for being the first full body experience arcade game, as some cabinets were shaped like bikes that the user had to ride on.
 It was built on the arcade Sega Hang-On hardware that later powered Space Harrier.

 The arcade version of the game includes advertisements for Bridgestone, Shell, Garelli Motorcycles, TAG, John Player Special cigarettes, Forum cigarettes, and for "Marbor cigarettes".
 The advertising for cigarettes both in Hang-On and the later Super Monaco GP was criticised as these games were also marketed for children.
 Many re-releases of these games omit these adverts.

 The title is derived from when the biker is turning and has to "hang on" to the bike while the bike is leaning, which Suzuki had read in a Japanese bike magazine, though he later learned the technique was called "hang off" in North America.
 Nevertheless, he chose to keep the former name.

 To develop this game, Suzuki told G4TV, "I rode on motorcycles a lot.
 When we came up with the prototype (for the arcades), I would ride on that prototype bike for hours and hours every day."
 His and AM2's efforts culminated in Hang-On.
 It began the "Taikan" trend, the use of motion-controlled hydraulic arcade cabinets in many games of the late 1980s, two decades before motion controls became popular on video game consoles.